Northern American English: Phonemic distribution

 The Northeast tends to retain a contrastive /ɔ/ vowel (in words like all, caught, flaw, loss, thought, etc.): specifically, this is realized as [ɒ~ɔə].
 Northern New England and many younger speakers do not retain this vowel, however.
+Non-rhoticity or "r"-dropping is variable in Eastern New England and New York City, though gradually declining.

 Vocabulary

 Terms common or even usual to the whole Northeast include: